JHU-R3ISE/R3easoning/README.md

   * Briefly explain what the graph displays or what it should convey.
 What is the statistical test that was used for the analysis - would you say this was correctly chosen?
   * What would you change in the visualization?
   * Your primary post and reactions to at least 2 classmates' posts are due by [date]

+* Files
+ * R3easoning/Session - Data Science & Visualization in the Biomedical and Life Sciences.png --> screenshot of course page
+ * R3easoning/Video - Data Science & Visualization in the Biomedical and Life Sciences.mov --> video of course lecture
+ * R3easoning/Online Library Materials - Data Science & Visualization in the Biomedical and Life Sciences.docx --> references and resources

 ## Session: Hypothesis Testing Framework and Caveats of p-values